 July 11, 1943: Elements of the American 505th Parachute Infantry Regiment of the 82nd Airborne Division are holding a perimeter for the beachhead on Sicily near Gela created by parts of the U.S. Army's 16th Regiment (1st Infantry Division) and 180th Regiment (45th Infantry Division).
 Reinforcements will come from the independent 753rd Tank Battalion and from the 41st Armored Infantry and 67th Armored Regiments of the 2nd Armored Division.
 Two strong but inexperienced panzer groups of the Hermann Goering Panzer Division counterattack to try to destroy the landing force.

-American strategy decks represent U.S. Navy gunfire support and the and effectiveness of small unit leaders.
+American strategy decks represent U.S. Navy gunfire support and the Determination and effectiveness of small unit leaders.
 The German Disruption deck represents the effects of German artillery fire and the Luftwaffe's attacks on Allied shipping which interfered with the landing of reinforcements and supplies.

 6 Squad Bases (not full)